haystackandroid/shoji/README.md

 - `colorscheme shoji_niji`
 - `colorscheme shoji_shiro`

-The included `ShojiToggle()` function makes it easy to add a keybinding to switch between the two shoji themes:
+A keybinding for the `ShojiToggle()` function can be used to switch between the two shoji themes:

 ```
 noremap <C-s> :call ShojiToggle()<return>